Jtcoop/RealisticSurvival-Wiki/pages/Baubles.md

 ## Baubles
-This chapter is about baubles, that this module adds.
+This chapter is about baubles that this module adds.

 There are three kind of baubles in game:<br>